Integrated assessment modelling: Aggregate cost-benefit models

 Cost-benefit integrated assessment models are the main tools for calculating the social cost of carbon, or the marginal social cost of emitting one more tonne of carbon (as carbon dioxide) into the atmosphere at any point in time.
 For instance, the DICE, PAGE, and FUND models have been used by the US Interagency Working Group to calculate the social cost of carbon and its results have been used for regulatory impact analysis.

 This type of modelling is carried out to find the total cost of climate impacts, which are generally considered a negative externality not captured by conventional markets.
 In order to correct such a market failure, for instance by using a carbon tax, the cost of emissions is required.
 However, the estimates of the social cost of carbon are highly uncertain and will remain so for the foreseeable future.
 It has been argued that "IAM-based analyses of climate policy create a perception of knowledge and precision that is illusory, and can fool policy-makers into thinking that the forecasts the models generate have some kind of scientific legitimacy".
 Still, it has been argued that attempting to calculate the social cost of carbon is useful to gain insight into the effect of certain processes on climate impacts, as well as to better understand one of the determinants international cooperation in the governance of climate agreements.

 Integrated assessment models have not been used solely to assess environmental or climate change-related fields.
 They have also been used to analyze patterns of conflict, the Sustainable Development Goals, trends across issue area in Africa, and food security.

 Shortcomings

 All numerical models have shortcomings.
+Integrated Assessment Models for climate change, in particular, have been severely criticized for problematic assumptions that led to greatly overestimating the cost/benefit ratio for mitigating climate change while relying on economic models inappropriate to the problem.
 In 2021, the integrated assessment modeling community examined gaps in what was termed the "possibility space" and how these might best be consolidated and addressed.
 In an October 2021 working paper, Nicholas Stern argues that existing IAMs are inherently unable to capture the economic realities of the climate crisis under its current state of rapid progress.

+Models undertaking optimisation methodologies have received numerous different critiques, a prominent one however, draws on the ideas of dynamical systems theory which understands systems as changing with no deterministic pathway or end-state.

+This implies a very large, or even infinite, number of possible states of the system in the future with aspects and dynamics that cannot be known to observers of the current state of the system.

+This type of uncertainty around future states of an evolutionary system has been referred to as 'radical' or 'fundamental' uncertainty.

+This has led some researchers to call for more work on the broader array of possible futures and calling for modelling research on those alternative scenarios that have yet to receive substantial attention, for example post-growth scenarios.